EDUCATION

 Can You Earn a DNP Degree Online?

-Many of the most prestigious DNP programs offer their programs online.
+Many of the most prestigious DNP schools offer their programs online.
 This enables nursing students to balance education with their careers, families, and social lives.
+You can attend online DNP programs on a full or part-time schedule.

-Like traditional in-person programs, online programs prepare students for board certification examinations in their specialty area.
-However, they tend to cost less and may be offered on a rolling basis, allowing students to begin their programs as soon as they are admitted.
+Like traditional in-person programs, online programs prepare students for board certification examinations in their specialty areas.
+Additionally, they often cost less and may be available on a rolling basis, allowing students to begin their programs as soon as they get in.

 How Much Do DNP Programs Cost?

-The cost of DNP programs vary based upon the school’s reputation, location, and whether it’s in-person or online.
-Private school programs tend to be more expensive while state school programs offer lower tuition to students who live in-state.
+DNP program costs vary based on the school’s reputation, location, and whether it’s in-person or online.
+Private school programs tend to be more expensive, while state school programs offer lower tuition to students who live in-state.

 Every accredited DNP program provides tools to pass the board certification exams.
 Choose a program that best suits your goals and budget.